AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/webhooks-updated.md

 To use a webhook to connect an app to Workfront Fusion:

-1. Add the **Webhooks** >**Custom Webhook** instant trigger module to your scenario.
+1. Add the **[!UICONTROL Webhooks]** >**Custom Webhook** instant trigger module to your scenario.

-1. Click **Add** next to the Webhook field and enter a name for the new webhook.
+1. Click **Add** next to the [!UICONTROL Webhook] field and enter a name for the new webhook.
 1. (Optional) Click **Advanced Settings**.
-1. In the **IP restrictions** field, enter a comma-separated list of the IP addresses that the module can accept data from.
+1. In the **[!UICONTROL IP restrictions]** field, enter a comma-separated list of the IP addresses that the module can accept data from.
-1. Click **Save**
+1. Click **[!UICONTROL Save]**

 After you create a webhook, a unique URL displays.
-This is the address where the webhook sends data.
-Workfront Fusion validates the data sent to this address, then passes it on for processing in the scenario.
+This is the address where the webhook sends data. [!DNL Workfront Fusion] validates the data sent to this address, then passes it on for processing in the scenario.

 >[!NOTE]
 >